vestalux/sljekyll/new-suggestions/staff-picks/_posts/2016-12-18-advent-calendar-18.md

 date: 2016-12-18
 author: audrey-woodley
 category: staff-picks
-excerpt: "Haverhill Library enquiry officer Audrey Woodley recommends <cite>Elizabeth Is Missing</cite>, by Emma Healey."
+excerpt: "Haverhill Library library and information advisor Audrey Woodley recommends <cite>Elizabeth Is Missing</cite>, by Emma Healey."
 featured-image: /images/featured/featured-elizabeth-is-missing.jpg
 featured-alt: Elizabeth Is Missing
 tag: advent
 breadcrumb: staff-picks
 ---

 Every day until Christmas Eve, a member of Suffolk Libraries staff will reveal a book, CD or DVD they will be giving as a Christmas present, and why.
-Today, Haverhill Library enquiry officer Audrey Woodley recommends <a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1679694"><cite>Elizabeth Is Missing</cite></a>, by Emma Healey.
+Today, library and information advisor Audrey Woodley recommends <a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1679694"><cite>Elizabeth Is Missing</cite></a>, by Emma Healey.

 ![Elizabeth Is Missing](/images/featured/featured-elizabeth-is-missing.jpg)